+- What is the purpose of this social enterprise?

+- What is the value proposition?

+- How will it make money?

+- Who is the management team?

-5. Financial Projections & Budgeting.
+- 5. Financial Projections & Budgeting.
 This element requires participation of the financial and accounting professionals in the organization to determine costs, revenues, and the interaction between them.
 This step can be incorporated into the Business Plan, but ideally is also produced as a stand-alone document.
 Variance and probability scenarios are important components.
 Focus on the first 12 months of operations starting with month 0 and consider the first three years.

-- How much money is needed to start this up, in year 1, and by year 3? - What type of financing is appropriate: donations, equity, debt, partnerships, contracts? - What are the key sources of revenue and major costs? - When does this project break-even, if ever? - What happens if expenses are 50% higher and/or revenues 50% lower? - 6.
-Fund-raising & Investment.
+- How much money is needed in year 1, 3 and 5? - What type of financing is appropriate: donations, equity, debt, partnerships, contracts? - What are the key sources of revenue and major costs? - When does this project break-even, if ever? - What happens if expenses are 50% higher and/or revenues 50% lower?

+6. Fund-raising & Investment.
 In most organizations, this step is well underway by the time the Business Plan is finished.
 The appropriate capital sources are identified and communication is established.
-Marketing materials, in addition to deliverables from the steps above, are produced as needed.
+Marketing materials, in addition to deliverables from the above steps, should be produced as needed.
 Appropriate special events & PR will complement this step.